thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/readme.md

 ## Release 1: Your Operating System
 If you are using OS X, you should upgrade to Mavericks if you haven't already.
 You can get it from the App Store on your computer and it's free.
 To find out which operating system you're running, open the "About this Mac," Under OS X, you should see a version.
 Mavericks is Version 10.9.

+**Do NOT download the beta version of Yosemite OSX 10.10, it will cause problems!**

 ![mavericks](../imgs/mavericks.png)

 Before installing, it's always good practice to backup your hard drive so you don't lose anything!